sgioldasis/python-analysis-api/README.md

 ## API Design

 The API consists of two resources (kpi1, kpi2).
+You can view the Swagger documentation for the API in your browser at http://127.0.0.1:5000/

 Each resource corresponds to an endpoint (eg. http://127.0.0.1:5000/kpi1 and http://127.0.0.1:5000/kpi2)